Yutingggggggg/dsa4264_geospatial/technical-report.md

 ### 2.2 Success Criteria

-Success for this data science project will be measured through both business and operational outcomes, aimed at optimizing public transport resources by identifying overlapping bus routes for potential adjustments.
+Success for this data science project will be measured through both business and operational outcomes, aimed at optimising public transport resources by identifying overlapping bus routes for potential adjustments.
 Achieving these outcomes will allow the Ministry of Transport's (MOT) Public Transportation team to improve resource allocation, cut costs and meet public demand in underserved areas.

 <b>Business Goal</b>: Identify 3 bus routes that significantly overlap with MRT lines for partial reroute or adjustment.
 This will allow MOT to free up funding and redirect resources.